Chase Slate Visa Balance Transfer Credit Card Review

 If you’re looking for a new credit card that will help you transfer your balances from multiple accounts to pay them off, thereby building your credit score, the Chase Slate card is a great option.
 With no balance transfer fees for the first 60 days and a 0% introductory APR on the balance you transfer for the first 15 months, Chase Slate could literally save you hundreds of dollars in interest, which will help you pay off your balance even faster.
 Furthermore, using the Full Pay option on Chase’s BluePrint payment plan will make it easy to calculate how much you’ll have to pay each month to pay off your transferred balance by the end of the introductory APR period.

 The best part is that there’s no annual fee for the Chase Slate credit card.
 You can use all of these services to pay down your credit card balances at absolutely no cost.
+The Slate Visa card is a great way to avoid credit card fees.
 A Slate Visa balance transfer makes it easy to pay down credit card debt.
 Lastly, it’s no wonder that Money Magazine has named the Chase Slate Visa card the best credit card for balance transfers for four years in a row!